MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/device-interface-publication-sercx.md

 Starting with Windows 10 version 1903 and later, SerCx and SerCx2 include support for publishing a `GUID_DEVINTERFACE_COMPORT` *device interface*.
 Applications and services on a system are able to use this device interface to interact with the serial port.

+This feature can be enabled on SoC-based platforms which feature an integrated UART with a SerCx/SerCx2 client driver, if the UART is exposed as a physical port, or if regular applications (UWP or Win32) need to communicate directly with a device attached to the UART.
+This is as opposed to [accessing the SerCx/SerCx2 controller via a connection ID](opening-a-sercx2-managed-serial-port.md) - which exclusively enables access to the UART from a dedicated peripheral driver.

-A COM port number is not assigned for these devices, and no symbolic link is created - meaning that applications must use the described approach to open the serial port as a device interface, rather than a named COM port.
+When using this feature for SerCx/SerCx2 managed serial ports, a COM port number is not assigned for these devices, and no symbolic link is created - meaning that applications must use the approach described in this document to open the serial port as a device interface, rather than a named COM port as with other serial devices.

-## Opting In
+## Enabling device interface creation

-Below are the instructions to opt-in to device interface creation.
+Below are the instructions to enable device interface creation.
 Note that serial ports are **exclusive**, meaning if the serial port is accessible as a device interface, a connection resource in ACPI should **not** be provided to any other devices - e.g. no `UARTSerialBusV2` resource should be provided to any other devices on the system; the port should be made **exclusively** accessible via the device interface.

 ### ACPI Configuration
-A system manufacturer or integrator may opt-in to this behavior by modifying the ACPI (ASL) definition of the **existing** SerCx/SerCx2 device to add a `_DSD` definition for key-value device properties with UUID `daffd814-6eba-4d8c-8a91-bc9bbf4aa301`.
+A system manufacturer or integrator may enable this behavior by modifying the ACPI (ASL) definition of the **existing** SerCx/SerCx2 device to add a `_DSD` definition for key-value device properties with UUID `daffd814-6eba-4d8c-8a91-bc9bbf4aa301`.
 Inside this definition, the property `SerCx-FriendlyName` is defined with a system specific description of the serial port, for example, `UART0`, `UART1`, etc.

 Example device definition (excluding vendor specific information necessary to define the device):
 ```